Primary Care Breastfeeding Medicine Basics for Healthcare Providers - Live or Online

 The Milk Mob’s one-day basic breastfeeding training for providers (curriculum here) instructs participants on prenatal breastfeeding education, intrapartum and early postpartum support, and differential diagnosis and management of the most common breastfeeding problems encountered by primary care providers.
 These problems include evaluation and management of low milk supply, breast/nipple pain, the use of medications during breastfeeding including contraception, complications in the early postpartum period, and breast pump counseling.

 We have partnered with GOLD Learning to publish an online version of our accredited Primary Care Breastfeeding Medicine for Healthcare Providers.
-This course offers 7.25 CME credits and 7.25 CERPS.
-Upon registration the course materials are available for 12 weeks.
-Individuals who complete this course are offered a free 3 year Trainee Membership.

 Advanced Breastfeeding Medicine Training for Healthcare Providers